JAGADABICHANDRASEKHARVARMA/Java-Codes/README.md

 8. How to create a Inner class in outer class and how to access the inner class of outer class by creating the objects in main method.
 You can find code in "InnerDemo.java" .
 9. Getting user input using Scanner and nextLine() for String input are running the code.
 You can find the code in "GettingUserInput.java".
 10. How to initialise the variables in Java, refer the code in "Variables.java".
-11. Array 1D demo in ArrayDemo1.java
+11. Array 1D demo in "ArrayDemo1.java"
-12. 2D and Jagged Array demo in ArrayDemo2.java
+12. 2D and Jagged Array demo in "ArrayDemo2.java".
 13. How Enchanced for loop works in Java.
-Example in EnhancedForInArrays.java
+Example in "EnhancedForInArrays.java".
+14. Variable length Argument example in Java.
+Sample code in "VarargsDemo.java".

 # follow @java_pirates on Instagram for more concepts of Java